-If you ever played with the idea of visiting Iran, this travel itinerary covers the most amazing places to visit and what to know before.
-Especially as an independent traveller, this guide will show you how to prepare for your trip and also some practical points to take notice of!
+If you have ever played with the idea of visiting Iran, this travel itinerary covers the most amazing places to visit and what to know before.
 Iran still seems to be more of an offbeat place to travel for the adventurous ones, but it doesn’t have to be!

 I’m not gonna lie, I was a little bit more intimidated to come to a country where visa requirements are tighter, where the dress code is stricter (for women) and where you need to plan your budget in advance.